thomasloven/nextrevo-mod/README.md

 # Step 2 - Heatsink preparation

-This was the part where the whole thing would stand and fall, but when I finally got a nextruder heatsinkin my hand, my hopes rose.
+This was the part where the whole thing would stand or fall right off the bat, but when I finally got a nextruder heatsink in my hand, my hopes rose.

 Excusing my limited CAD skills, this is roughly what the heatsink looks like:
 ![bild](https://github.com/thomasloven/nextrevo-mod/assets/1299821/1debe7eb-1da3-49bc-9bff-ef1f5384d23b)